github/training-kit/git-guides/git-overview.md

 ### Create a branch

-The main branch is usually called `master`.
+The main branch is usually called `main`.
 We want to work on _another_ branch, so we can make a pull request and make changes safely.
-To get started, create a branch off of `master`.
+To get started, create a branch off of `main`.
 Name it however you'd like - but we recommend naming branches based on the function or feature that will be the focus of this branch.
 One person may have several branches, and one branch may have several people collaborate on it - branches are for a purpose, not a person.
 Wherever you currently "are" (wherever HEAD is pointing, or whatever branch you're currently "checked out" to) will be the parent of the branch you create.
 That means you can create branches from other branches, tags, or any commit!
-But, the most typical workflow is to create a branch from `master` - which represents the most current production code.
+But, the most typical workflow is to create a branch from `main` - which represents the most current production code.

 ### Make change (and make a commit)